 Wind Direction

-Wind Direction: This is in the red box.
-This is important to us in the water.
-I sup surf so I m constantly looking at the wind, I can be out in up to 20 kph but after that it becomes technically difficult to paddle, and sometimes tiring if I am out on a smaller volume board.
+I sup surf so I’m constantly looking at the wind, I can be out in up to 20 KM/h but after that it becomes technically difficult to paddle, and sometimes tiring if I am out on a smaller volume board.
 SO what do you look for?

 Off shore wind is good, this will jack up the wave and make it steeper, so easy to take off on.